tom-hoffman/modular-playground/docs/mission.md

     * Circle of 10 LED neopixels works great for common uses like displaying levels and sequencer steps.
     * RBG neopixels allow 3 or more layers of information simultaneously (e.g., blue shows sequence steps, green shows  triggers, red shows active step in sequence).
     * On board switch allows two-mode interface, e.g., performance mode is switch right and configuration mode is switch left, which works well as a standard for many modules.
-    * Two built in buttons are minimal usually enough in combination with switch.
+    * Two built in buttons are minimal but usually enough in combination with switch.
-    *
+    * Up to 8 capacitive touch pads allow auxiliary button inputs (although somewhat slower and less reliable than the standard buttons).
+    * Additional sensors allow development of a variety of interesting controllers (e.g., light-based theramin MIDI controller).
   * Excellent MIDI over USB (USB-MIDI) support in both Circuit Python and Arduino C++ (not true of all similar boards).
-  *
+  * Built in 10-bit Digital to Analog Converter (DAC) for better audio quality (than relying on pulse wave modulation (PWM) without a DAC).
+  * Great libraries and development environments in both Circuit Python and Arduino C++ supported by Adafruit, including web-based IDE's.

 [a complete system or part of a system with 3rd party components using standard protocols and formats]